sgoyal1012/UdacityNanodegreeSubmissions/EuropeanSoccer_Capstone/Proposal/Proposal.md

 * Model players and teams; and assign them a quantifiable number that serves as a rating of skill.
 I would like to find the answer to the *pull of star power*; many people tune in to football matches to watch *Messi*, *Neymar* or *Ronaldo*.
 Note that the capability of players also affects the excitement surrouding football matches.

 ## Datasets and Inputs
 The dataset I will be using for this task is the European soccer database over at Kaggle [6].
-The database contains data fron 25,000 matches; 10,000 players for the years 2008-2016, spread over 11 European countries.
+The database contains data from 25,000 matches; 10,000 players for the years 2008-2016, spread over 11 European countries.
 The matches are defined well in terms of data, with information about fouls, shots on target, possession etc. The dataset also contains betting odds from 11 different betting companies.; which will help me in evaluating my models.

 The dataset contains attributes for both teams and matches, that I will be using to come up with a regression model to obtain a skill level rating.